0xAX/linux-insides/Booting/linux-bootstrap-6.md

 }
 ```

-The main goal of `process_efi_entries` function is to find all suitable memory ranges in full accessible memory to load kernel.
-If the kernel compiled and runned on the system without [EFI](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface) support, we continue to search such memory regions in the [e820](https://en.wikipedia.org/wiki/E820) regions.
-All founded memory regions will be stored in the
+The main goal of the `process_efi_entries` function is to find all suitable memory ranges in fully accessible memory to load kernel.
+If the kernel is compiled and run on a system without [EFI](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface) support, we continue to search for such memory regions in the [e820](https://en.wikipedia.org/wiki/E820) region.
+All memory regions found will be stored in the `slot_areas` array:

 ```C
 struct slot_area {